The Florida Bar

 Appeals

 If you feel the judge’s decision was incorrect, you may appeal that decision, provided that certain time-sensitive procedural steps are followed.
-An appellate court does not, however, often reverse a trial judge’s decision, because the judge has broad discretion in dissolution of marriage cases.
+An appellate court does not, however, often reverse a trial judge’s decision because the judge has broad discretion in dissolution of marriage cases.
 If the trial judge makes an error of law or there is an abuse of discretion, the appellate court may reverse the decision.
 The success of your appeal will be limited if your only reason for appeal is displeasure with the judge’s decision.
 You must decide quickly whether to appeal the final judgment, because an appeal must be filed within 30 days from the date that the order you are appealing is filed in the lower tribunal or court, or 30 days from the date that an order on a motion tolling the time to appeal is filed.

 (back to top)